Dr. Bob’s Book Blog

 The present book was written after ten years on the faculty of the School of Medicine at the University of California at Los Angeles.
 Through his decade at UCLA, Cousins had wide influence on faculty and researchers, students and donors.
 Mr. Cousins went to the School with an obsession of helping to prove the simple but often ignored tenet that mental attitudes and emotional states have influence on the development and outcomes of illness.
 He helped to organize and support programs at the University and around the country, “to get the word out,” and to attract large donations to back up the studies.

 His book is heavily marked with discussions of medical studies.
 But, it is also complemented with many personal stories of his own experiences and others of physicians, patients and family members who came to him for their own personal needs surrounding illness.
 It is almost as if Mr. Cousins became an ombudsman for hundreds, probably thousands during his decade at UCLA.
-He appears to have a better physician than many many with degrees and certifications.
+He appears to have been a better physician than many with medical degrees and certifications.

 His book became another bestseller.
 Cousins summarizes the whole of his experience in these words from the latter pages of Head First: